 Another thing I can share with you—that is not necessarily a trick—is to stick to simple recipes.
 There’s no need to overcomplicate yourself with a recipe that has a dozen steps that take you a whole afternoon to follow.
 By cooking simple dishes, you can save yourself time and focus better on the taste and presentation of the food.

 Talking of simple recipes, there’s nothing easier than putting together a cheese board for your guests.
 They’re perfect for any gathering – be it an army of people or just a couple of close friends.
 Also, if you and your guests are part of the cheese lovers club, know that a cheese platter will be just the thing to delight your senses with its sweet and salty combinations.

-If I were to name a person that inspired me the most when it comes to hosting parties it would be my mother, I guess.
-We were quite a big family – I’m one of 7 children – and my mum had to feed us all and take care of the house at the same time.
+If I were to name a person who inspired me the most when it comes to hosting parties, it would be my mother.
+We were quite a big family—I’m one of 7 children—and my mum had to feed us all and take care of the house at the same time.
 I am forever going to remember the care and love she put into making all those delicious meals for us.

 There’s no doubt about this.
 Even if you’re a beginner in the kitchen, you can host a beautiful dinner party for your friends.

-Last but not least, don’t forget to check out my Ultimate Party Planning Checklist which will help you better organize yourself and save you from unnecessary stress.
+Last but not least, don’t forget to check out my Ultimate Party Planning Checklist, which will help you better organise yourself and save you from unnecessary stress.

 Remember: cooking is all about learning on the go and having fun at the same time.
 If you feel unsure of how something should taste/look, ask your family, your friends, that nice old lady that is your neighbour.
 Cooking is also about the community.

-Don’t hesitate to go and steal food inspiration from my blog – all my recipes have step-by-step instructions along with photos for each stage.
+Don’t hesitate to go and steal food inspiration from my blog – all my recipes have step-by-step instructions and photos for each stage.